Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Cons

-• 195g weight is noticeable for users accustomed to lighter headsets, particularly during the first few weeks while the headband adjusts to your head shape
+- 195g weight is noticeable for users accustomed to lighter headsets, particularly during the first few weeks while the headband adjusts to your head shape

 7. Take a Deliberate Between-Call Break

-A 5-minute break between calls reduces accumulated fatigue more than a longer break taken after several consecutive calls.
-The key is no screens: close the laptop lid, look out a window, or walk to the kitchen.
-Let your eyes adjust to distance vision and your brain disengage from active listening mode.
+A 5-minute screen-free break between calls reduces accumulated fatigue more effectively than a longer break taken after several consecutive calls.
+Close the laptop lid, look out a window, or walk to the kitchen.
+Let your eyes readjust to distance vision and your brain disengage from active listening mode before the next call starts.

 8. Turn Off Video for Calls That Don’t Require It